ivopavlov87/backend_auth/README.md

 This repo is inspired by this [BlueBash.co](https://www.bluebash.co/blog/rails-6-7-api-authentication-with-jwt/) article.
 However, I have included extra gems, files, and commands to keep this back end sustainable.
 Overall structure is inspired (not 100% copied, just... mostly) by the ideology of [davetron5000](https://github.com/davetron5000)'s book: [Sustainable Web Development With Ruby on Rails: Practical Tips for Building Web Applications that Last](https://sustainable-rails.com/).

-Strongly recommended that you have [Postgres.app](https://postgresapp.com/), [Homebrew](https://brew.sh/), and [Redis](https://redis.io/) installed on your system for best results as this is setup to take advantage of them.
+Strongly recommended that you have [Postgres.app](https://postgresapp.com/), [Homebrew](https://brew.sh/), and [Redis](https://redis.io/) installed on your system for best results as this is configured to take advantage of them.

 **Note**: This is still a work in progress and I will be adding more to it in the coming weeks/months.
 Will be trying to keep it up to date as best I can.
+Things I will be adding:
+- Integrated RSpec

-- Current Top Level Tech Verisons:
+##### Current Top Level Tech Verisons:
   - Ruby: 3.2.0
   - Rails: 7.0.4.2
   - PostgreSQL: 14